panda-with-issues/Couple-Maker/readme.md

 Because of the very specific use intended for this app, I won't mantain it.
 If you find any bug, please report it and, according to my spare time, I'll try to fix it.

-## Instruction
+## Instructions

 Simply open index.html with your favorite browser and follow displayed instructions.
-Couple Maker needs *JavaScript to be installed* and *allowed to run* in your browser to work.
+Couple Maker needs **JavaScript to be installed** and **allowed to run** in your browser to work.
-*Warning*: Couple Maker comes with no server space or back-end functionality, thus *all data inserted in the app won't be saved and will be lost when you close the app*.
+**Warning**: Couple Maker comes with no server space or back-end functionality, thus **all data inserted in the app won't be saved and will be lost when you close the app**.
 This is intended and won't be changed.

 ## License